Can Future Observation of the Living Partner Post-tag the Past Decayed State in Entangled Neutral K-Mesons ?: Remarks and Conclusions

-The present research has gone indeed a step further and seems to recognize that the correlation between the two partners survives their explicit dynamics, with information transfer from a future measurement on the living partner -- $f_2$ decay channel at $t_2$ -- to the state of the decayed meson at $t_1$.
-Entering into the entangled region, i.e. just before the first decay, is not an artefact of our formalism, but a precise experimental observable through the $t_1$ distribution of decays in any channel.
+The present research has gone indeed a step further and seems to recognize that the correlation between the two partners survives their explicit dynamics, with a transition from the quantum correlation of entanglement to a classical correlation of separable \ksn \kln states.
+The information from a measurement on the living partner -- $f_2$ decay channel at $t_2$ -- to the state of the decayed meson at $t_1$ is most surprising.
+Entering into the entangled region, i.e. just before the first decay, is not an artefact of our formalism, but a precise experimental observable through the $t_1$ distribution of decays in any channel, as shown in Fig.\ref{fig1}.
 This is so for even situations of decoherence, Eq.(\ref{eq:conddtks}), a physical situation only reachable for strange entanglement with the two very different lifetimes of \kln and \ksn.
-The relevance of this result for particle physics is outstanding: the unique way to tag what a \ksn is.

-Our results seem to confirm the counter-intuitive feature of time in quantum mechanics, as pointed out in the different context of delayed choice experiments and quantum erasers\cite{qe1,qe2}.
-The surprising influence of a future observation on the past element of reality -- in the EPR terminology -- with a seeming violation of causality\cite{qe1}, merits further thinking to unveil what kind of reality is behind the undefined lack of local realism.
+The relevance of this result for particle physics is outstanding: the unique way to tag {\it what a \ksn is}, i.e. the solution of an open problem since the discovery of \CP violation.
+Our results seem to confirm the counter-intuitive feature of time in quantum mechanics.
+The surviving correlation-in-time found here goes beyond other phenomena, like delayed choice experiments, quantum erasers or teleportation, discussed for photons~\cite{qe1,qe2,qe3,bert1,zeilrev}.
+In the case of delayed choice designs, the system is stationary at all times and the choice of the outcome can be made by either advanced or delayed observation with the result unchanged~\cite{qeknote}.
+In the effect discussed here, the tagged state of the past decayed kaon has a non-trivial time dependence with a result depending on the decay time of the future observation ({post-tagging}), as depicted in Fig.~\ref{fig1}.
+The result is not symmetric when comparing the outcomes in the two senses of ``from past to future", Eq.(\ref{eq:statek2ly}), and ``from future to past", Eq~(\ref{eq:statek1ly}).
+This is characteristic of the neutral K-meson system with flavor mixing, $\Delta\Gamma>0$ and $\langle\kln|\ksn\rangle\neq0$, leading at decoherence times to the unique experimental \ksn-tag .
+These predictions are fully observable through the measurement of $t_1$-distributions as the ones shown in Fig.~\ref{fig1}, with no analogue in other physical systems.